Data Sourcing Types And Best Practices

 However, how do you know which one is the best?
 These vendors will use different methods to compile their data, but the quality of their data will vary greatly.

-Data sourcing refers to the methods the vendors use to compile their leads.
-Broadly speaking, there are three categories of sourcing for B2B data.
-These are:
+Data sourcing refers to the methods the vendors use to extract and integrate data from different sources to create lead lists.
+Broadly speaking, there are three types of B2B data sources:

 Let’s look at each of these in turn.